 A Personal Insolvency Agreement is ideal for someone who doesn’t meet the criteria for a debt agreement, and who wants to avoid declaring bankruptcy.
 A personal insolvency agreement may be offered if you meet the following criteria:

-If your debts, income and assets are less than these figures, a debt agreement should be considered.
+If your debts, income and assets are less than these figures, you can still apply for a Personal Insolvency Agreement, but you can also consider a debt agreement.

 If you enter into a Personal Insolvency Agreement you are committing an Act of Bankruptcy - this means that a creditor can apply to the court to make you bankrupt if the PIA fails.